SpecDD

 A SpecDD spec describes a part of a system:

-Specs live near the code they describe.
+Specs live near the files or project areas they describe.

 Example: